becarpenter/book6/8. Deployment Status/Status.md

 APNIC cannot be fully employed in China, due to local policy filtering traffic from abroad.
 An independent
 [Chinese research](https://www.china-ipv6.cn/#/activeconnect/simpleInfo)
-reports 713 millions measured IPv6 customers as of September 2022, against the 220 reported by APNIC.
+reports 713 million measured IPv6 customers as of September 2022, against the 220 million reported by APNIC.
 If we add the difference between the two statistics to the global count, we end up with a Ratio of 43.68% in September 2022, not that far from the "psychological" threshold of 50%.